itechnology-rs/package-scripts/Verification.md

 tags for releases.
 It is possible, but not necessary, to perform a more thorough verification thusly:

+Have yodl installed, which requires icmake.
+Give up at this point unless determined (yes, it really is bad).

 Checkout the release tag, then invoke the release script, normalizing the locale (see below), which should produce a tarball which you can extract and compare against the contents from the release tarball.
 Junk the documentation